hpcc-group/hpcc-group.github.io/results.md

 # HPCC Key results
-We have done comprehensive evaluations in both hardware testbeds and in simulations, under different application workload, at different network load.
-In our SIGCOMM' 2019 paper, we only show the most important results due to the space limit.
-Here we show the complete results that we have.
+We evaluate both INT-based HPCC (HPCC-INT) and [PINT-based HPCC (HPCC-PINT)](https://liyuliang001.github.io/publications/pint.pdf).
+HPCC-PINT **uses PINT to reduce the INT overhead to ≤2 bytes per packet**.
+While HPCC-INT have to tolerate the extra header overhead (~5%), **HPCC-PINT evaluates the real power of HPCC’s algorithm** with negligible extra header overhead.

-Experiment settings and metrics are [here](#settings).
+Experiment settings and metrics are mostly the same as those in the HPCC paper, except that η=99% and maxStage=0, which are the best setting for HPCC.
+Details are [here](#settings).

 ## Under normal network load (30%)